NacomiTagiera/Password-Generator/README.md

-# React Random Password Generator
+# React.js Random Password Generator

-Generate strong and random passwords.
-Upgrade the security of your online accounts - create strong passwords that are completely random and impossible to guess.
-Select the length of your new password, choose what symbols to include and copy your password easily.
+This website generates for you strong, random passwords, so that you can be safe online.
+Select the length, choose what symbols to include and copy your password easily.
+In the future, I want to add unit tests to this project.